StarWarsCCG/sw-ip/README.md

 If you find yourself needing to re-export the sw-ip data to JSON, use the `SwIpDumper` tool.
 You will need to install [SQLite 3](https://www.sqlite.org/download.html).
 Place the `swccg_db.sdb` file into the dumper tool's folder.

-    sh convert.sh
+    sh dump.sh
-    dotnet run

-The script `convert.sh` moves the data into a SQLite 3 database.
-The dumper tool reads the new database and creates the JSON files in `/CardData`.
+The script `dump.sh` moves the data into a SQLite 3 database and runs `SwIpDumper`, which reads the new database and creates the JSON files in `/CardData`.

 ### Editing Card Data